slothy-optimizer/pqmx/README.md

 ### Prerequisites

-#### Code generation

-Code generation requires Python 3.
-Call `init.sh` to build a Python environment suitable for running the Python scripts in this repository, and run `source envsetup.sh` to enter it and set the encessary environment variables.

 #### Compilation

 Compilation requires a toolchain supporting Armv8.1-M, such as Arm Compiler 6.14 or GNU Arm Embedded Toolchain 10-2020-q4-major or higher.
-See [README](./envs/fvp-corstone300-mps2/README.md) for installation instructions.

-#### Corstone-300 MPS2/MPS3 FVP test environment

-In addition to an Armv8.1-M capable compiler, the Corstone-300 MPS2/MPS3 FVP test environment requires CMSIS 5 plus the corresponding CMSIS pack, and the FVP itself.
-See the corresponding README ([MPS2](./envs/fvp-corstone300-mps3/README.md),[MPS2](./envs/fvp-corstone300-mps3/README.md)) for detailed instructions.

 ### Usage flow

-Make sure you have entered the Python environment via `source envsetup.sh`.

 The code in this repository can then be generated, compiled and run via `make`:

-* `make codegen` generates all auto-generated assembly in `asm/auto` and copies them to the relevant tests `tests/*/auto/`.
-* `make {build,run,debug}-{m55-mps2-fvp,m55-mps3-fvp}-{helloworld,ntt,schoolbook,transpose,montgomery,permute,toom}` builds/runs/debugs the chosen
+* `make {build,run}-{m55-an547,m85-an555}-{helloworld,ntt-kyber,ntt-dilithium}` builds/runs the chosen
   test in the chosen test environment.
-For example, `make run-m55-mps3-fvp-schoolbook` will generate the MVE assembly for schoolbook multiplication and build and run it in the Cortex-M55 FVP test environment.

 We recommend trying

 ```
-make run-m55-mps3-fvp-helloworld
+make run-m55-an547_helloworld
 ```

-after setting up the required tooling for the Corstone-300 FVP test environment, to check that the tools are in the right place and working as expected.
+after setting up the required tooling, to check that the tools are in the right place and working as expected.

-#### Choice of compiler

-By default, Arm Compiler will be used.
-If you wish to use GCC instead, supply `USE_GCC=1` to the above invocations of `make`, e.g. `make USE_GCC=1 run-m55-mps3-fvp-helloworld`.

-Note that if you have previously built any tests with a different compiler, you will need to run `make clean` to remove incorrect build artifacts.